BrandonJackson1998/cs6300-hw4/README.md

 # Nursing Scheduler Agent

-An intelligent scheduling agent that generates optimal nursing schedules for healthcare facilities using constraint-based optimization and iterative refinement.
+An AI-powered scheduling agent that generates optimal nursing schedules for healthcare facilities using constraint-based optimization and iterative refinement.

-Given some number of employees and some number of patients with varying skill requirements, the agent:
+**Key Capabilities:**
-- Generates initial schedules using greedy heuristics
+- Generates initial schedules using intelligent heuristics
 - Validates against hard constraints (patient safety) and soft constraints (employee preferences)
 - Iteratively refines schedules to minimize violations
 - Provides actionable staffing recommendations

-Each patient requires 1-3 nurses per shift with specific skill levels.
+**Scheduling Rules:** Each patient requires 1-3 nurses per shift with specific skill levels.
 Each nurse can only care for one patient per shift.
-The agent prioritizes patient requirements while optimizing for cost, continuity of care, and employee satisfaction.
+The agent prioritizes patient safety while optimizing for cost, continuity of care, and employee satisfaction.

 ## 🚀 Quick Start